San Rafael Heritage

 Directors

-Laura Ackley, author of San Francisco’s Jewel City: The Panama-Pacific International Exposition of 1915, holds graduate degrees from the Harvard University Graduate School of Design and the University of California at Berkeley College of Environmental design, as well as an undergraduate degree in architecture from Berkeley.
+Laura Ackley, Architectural Historian, is author of San Francisco’s Jewel City: The Panama-Pacific International Exposition of 1915, holds graduate degrees from the Harvard University Graduate School of Design and the University of California at Berkeley College of Environmental design, as well as an undergraduate degree in architecture from Berkeley.
 She has worked for such diverse firms as Lucasfilm, Bechtel Engineering, and Autodesk, and taught 3D computer modeling for more than a decade.

 Laura Joined the Board in 2022